 Because reinsurance covers part of the cost of expensive claims, insurers don’t have to pay as much.
 That results in lower premiums and increased enrollment – mostly among people who pay full price.
 Those who get premium subsidies are already insulated from the full cost of their coverage.
 Lower premiums and increases enrollment translate to a more stable insurance market.
 (Although reinsurance can be used in any insurance market, the programs we’re discussing here are focused on the individual/family health insurance market.)

 Reinsurance programs are sometimes referred to as “invisible high-risk pools” because the reinsurance program is covering a portion of the claims for people with expensive medical needs, but the enrollees are still covered under their regular health insurance plan, and are not interacting with the reinsurance program at all.
 (There are other types of coverage that are also referred to as invisible high-risk pools, but some are not using a reinsurance approach.
 In other words, not all “invisible high-risk pools” are reinsurance programs.)

 The ACA included a temporary reinsurance program for the individual insurance market; it existed nationwide from 2014 through 2016.
 A dozen states have since created their own reinsurance programs.
-Twelve of them are already in effect; Pennsylvania’s and New Hampshire are working to create reinsurance programs for 2021, and other states will likely do so in the future), using 1332 waivers to fund reinsurance with the federal money that would have otherwise been spent on premium subsidies.
+Twelve of them are already in effect; Pennsylvania’s and New Hampshire are working to create reinsurance programs for 2021, and other states will likely do so in the future, using 1332 waivers to fund reinsurance with the federal money that would have otherwise been spent on premium subsidies.

 (Reinsurance reduces premiums, and subsidies are based on the cost of the benchmark plan‘s premium.
 So the amount the federal government spends on premium subsidies is reduced when a state implements a reinsurance program.
 By using a 1332 waiver, the state gets to recapture and use that money, instead of letting the federal government keep it.)